ZhaoLab-TMU/AIMER/README.md

   bin_extension
   Merging bins from the output file of get_bin step
   get_amr
-  Used to calculate the probability of imprinting-like AMR and
+  Used to calculate the probability of imprinting-like AMR and。
-                   add annotations, users can also exclude unwanted results, such as tissue-specific genes
+                   add annotations, users can also exclude unwanted results,
+                   such as tissue-specific genes
   help (?)         give detailed help on a specific sub-command

 ==========================